justinyeh1995/CybORG-Mininet/CybORG/Mininet/README.md

 ## Mininet Adapter

-`mininet_utils` contains the Mininet API (in python) that is responsible for generating the topology.
+`mininet_api` contains the Mininet API (in python) that is responsible for generating the topology.
 Any prerequisite configuration such as starting SSH servers automatically once the topology created is done at `custom_lan.py`, the routing rules are configured at `custom_topo.py`

 `mininet_adapter` contains the middleware that binds Mininet API and CybORG API.